 A certified copy of your divorce decree (or any other document from the divorce case) can be obtained ONLY from the Clerk of Superior Court of the county in which your divorce occurred.
 Court case records, including divorce cases, are public records.
 Anyone can get them at any time.

 When your divorce has been granted, we provide you with a copy of whatever documents that the Court provided to us.

-The copy of the Decree that we provide to you when your divorce is completed is a valid copy of the Decree that the judge signed and filed with the Clerk of Superior Court (of the county in which your divorce was granted).
+The copy of the Decree that we provide to you when your divorce is completed is a valid copy of the Decree.
+The judge signed and filed the Decree with the Clerk of Superior Court (of the county in which your divorce was granted).
 You will NOT receive the original of the Decree because it is a permanent record of the court.
 In most counties, the court does not automatically provide a certified copy of the divorce decree.
 But, it we are provided with a certified copy of the divorce decree, we will pass that on to you.

 Why Do I Need a Certified Copy of the Divorce Decree?

 The divorce decree not only officially terminates your marriage but, if you have requested a name change in the divorce, it is the court order that actually legally changes your name.
 Whether you have had your name changed in the divorce or not, at some point in your life you will need to be able to prove that you were actually divorced.
 If you are an active duty military service member, you will need to have a certified copy of the divorce decree to change your marital status with your branch of service.

 So, sooner or later, pretty much everyone will need to have a CERTIFIED copy of his/her Final Judgment and Decree.
 Certified copies (or regular copies) of the divorce decree (or any other document from the divorce case) can be obtained ONLY from the Clerk of Superior Court of the county in which your divorce occurred.
 We cannot provide them to you nor can the judge’s office provide it.